Klinsmannn/Prereqs-osTicket/README.md

 </p>
 <p>
 Go to the Azure Portal and create your Virtual Machine.
-You can make the resource group as you create your virtual machine.
-Copy the public ip address of your virtual machine and log in Remotely.
+You can make your resource group as you create your virtual machine.
+Copy the public ip address of your virtual machine and log in Remotely to Windows Remote Desktop Connection.
 </p>
 <br />